OneBuildMan/Barbers/README.md

 # Barbers
-People can make online appoiments to barbers
+People can make online appointments to barbers